Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/simple-automation-sequences.md

 {{% notice note %}}
 For technical reasons (the browser won't trigger our `App::poll()` more frequently than 60Hz) we won't be implementing a "true" stepper motor driver component.
-Instead, we can emulate it by
+Instead, we can emulate its behaviour from JavaScript.
 {{% /notice %}}

 ```rust